 The student has the right to continue in the course in question during the entire process.
-Once a student has received notice that he/she is being charged with an alleged violation of the Academic Honor Policy, the student is not permitted to withdraw or drop the course unless the final outcome of the process dictates that no academic penalty will be imposed.
+Once a student has received notice that he/she is being charged with an alleged violation of the Academic Honor Policy, or when a student has been found "responsible" for an Academic Honor Policy violation, the student is not permitted to withdraw or drop the course.
 Should no final determination be made before the end of the term, the grade of "Incomplete" will be assigned until a decision is made.